 In the new economy, we now see jobs and employers following talented people and talented people moving to quality places.
-This raises the issue of what are "quality places" and how does one make their own community a It takes a region to provide the places, variety, resources and attributes to attract people.
-Attraction of people is attraction of new businesses and needs to be done at a multi-county regional level.
+This raises the issue of what are "quality places" and how does one make their own community a quality place?
+Part three of this series talked about that a

+It takes a region to provide the places, variety, resources and attributes to attract people.
+Attraction of people is attraction of new businesses and needs to be done at a multi-county regional level